Ethic review of animal experiments

 When the permit is approved

 After approval the permit should be kept at the facility.
 Comparative Medicine recommends a consultation number two at the facility in connection to the project start.
-The designated supperintendent is responsible for the consultation, which involves both veterinarian and technicians.
+The designated expert is responsible for the consultation, which involves both veterinarian, animal technicians and all members in the research group.
 The consultation can be kept simple and short, but may also require follow-up meetings.
 The aim is to carry out the experiment as efficiently as possible.
 At Comparative Medicine's facilities it is required that you enclose: animal project plan, checklist laboratory safety risk inventory and, if necessary, a risk assessment form BARA for biosafety.
 In some cases there is a requirement for a retrospective evaluation; most often in cases regarding experiments with considerable severity or of a particular interest.
 Read more about this under Ethical Committees.

 Approved applications may be supplemented.
 The Swedish Board of Agriculture may charge an application fee when submitting a supplementary application.